wavetermdev/waveterm/BUILD.md

 ```

 #### Windows

-You will need a 64-bit, somewhat-recent version of Windows to build and run Wave (Windows 10 1809 or later).

 You will need the GNU build toolchain installed in order for Go to work on Windows.
 In most cases, this requires installing MinGW-w64.